openamiguel/equitysim/README.md

     - *none* (does not need any)

 ## miscellaneous
+- **arxiv.py**
+  - class `CArxivParser` parses all papers in a given sub-category of Arxiv papers
+    - `get_feed` gets a feed object that represents the paper data
+    - `get_total_results` gets the number of results in given sub-category
+    - `parse_feed` parses the feed object for a particular set of data
+  - class `CArxivParserMulti` parses all papers across many sub-categories of Arxiv papers
+    - `parse_all` instantiates class `CArxivParser` for each sub-category
 - **command_parser.py**
+  - class `CCmdParser` parses a list of command prompts
-  - `get_generic_from_prompts` gets any non-tickerverse prompt from a list of command prompts
+    - `get_generic` gets any non-tickerverse prompt from prompts
-  - `get_tickerverse_from prompts` returns a tickerverse and its name, from a list of command prompts
+    - `get_tickerverse` returns a tickerverse and its name from prompts
   - command prompt options:
     - *none* (does not need any)
 - **io_support.py**